Fending off Fortnite: Can Overwatch stay atop esports world?

 THE GRAND FINALS

 Overwatch’s Grand Finals have been a showcase for that.
-All it takes is one look at the 165-foot-wide, 36-foot-tall LED screen behind the Barclays Center stage — players and fans alike have been in awe of the massive display this weekend.
+All it takes is one look at the 165-foot-wide, 36-foot-tall LED screen behind the Barclays Center stage — players and fans alike were in awe of the massive display.

 But it runs deeper than flashy tech.
 The league’s broadcasts on Twitch have been nearly flawless technologically all season.
 Its teams have impressive support staffs including chefs, physical trainers and PR managers.
-Even the in-event entertainment is first-rate: DJ Khaled will perform at Saturday’s championship finale.
+Even the in-event entertainment is first-rate: DJ Khaled performed at Saturday’s championship finale.

 Which isn’t to say Overnight is a finished product.
 There’s work to be done packaging its events, especially for casual fans.
 Blizzard plans to experiment with its broadcast structure to better serve diehards and newbies alike.
 Those adjustments began with more explanatory segments on the ESPN show for uninitiated viewers, and the league will use feedback from that to shape coverage for next season.